theman-oj10/CareerSync/docs/DeveloperGuide.md

 **Extensions**

 1a.
-User is unable to access the main page. <br>
+User is unable to access the main window. <br>
-1a1.
-System displays an error message.

 Use case ends.